CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-August/content/wrap-up/microcredential.md

 * Please comment your code so that other researchers (or your future self!) can easily follow and understand your script.
 * Please remember to cite the data set you use in your analysis, as well as other relevant contextual information in the repository's Readme.

-3. **Data set Evaluation**: A brief (250-500 words) that evaluates a data set with respect to one of the FAIR principles, and best practices for data publishing more generally.
+3. **Data set Evaluation**: A brief (250-500 words) evaluation of a data set with respect to one of the FAIR principles, and best practices for data publishing more generally.
 In the write-up, you might reflect on the challenges that a user of the data set might encounter, or suggest changes to the data set's documentation or metadata with a view towards enhancing its reusability for future users.

 ## Working sessions

-There will be dedicated working sessions distributed across the four days of our Research Data Camp for you to make progress towards earning the Microcredential; our hope is that by using this time productively, you will be able to finish (or be close to finishing) the Microcredential requirements by the time the Camp concludes on Friday.
+There will be a dedicated working session on the third day our Research Data Camp for you to make progress towards earning the Microcredential; our hope is that by using this time productively, you will be able to get a good start towards completing the Microcredential requirements.
 Camp instructors will be available during these working sessions to assist you on Microcredential-related tasks.

-In the first working session (on Wednesday) you will work on identifying a dataset of interest, completing the dataset evaluation, and pushing the evaluation to a dedicated GitHub Repository that will host your Microcredential project materials.
-Note that looking for a dataset can sometimes be a time consuming task, so you may want to get started on this on Tuesday (using what you’ve learned from the “Data Discovery” session).

 ## Making Your Microcredential GitHub Repository